 Firstly, read through this page – you might find your concerns are addressed here.
 If you’re still not sure, talk to the person or people organising it.
 They will be happy to have an honest, neighbourly discussion with you and try to find ways to make sure your concerns are addressed.
 If you still want to make a formal objection to the road closure you can contact the council.
 You need to be clear about where the proposed closure is and why you are objecting, giving your name and address.
 The council will attempt to address any concerns and weigh up the pros and cons in each instance before making a decision.
 The council cannot respond to anonymous objections and contact details will never be passed on without consent.

-Parks are great for family outings and for older children who can get there independently but for younger children, it usually involves a special trip, organised and supervised by adults.
+Parks are great for family outings and for older children who can get there independently but for younger children, it usually involves a special trip, organised and supervised by adults, and they need play opportunities closer to home.
 This means that, unlike a generation ago, children are simply not getting enough everyday active play time.
 Street play is very different.
 Firstly, it is literally on the doorstep so children can play ‘semi-supervised’ whilst parents get on with other things.
 This allows for more unstructured, child-led play.
 Secondly, children playing together on their street helps to build a sense of community and belonging, which in turn makes your street a safer and friendlier place.

 In cities, if you have a garden at all, the space is limited and the experience isolated.
 Street play is a way for children to meet and form friendships with other children on their street, who they may not come across normally (they may be at different schools or of different ages).
 It also provides more space and freedom to move.
 Big-rope skipping, hopscotch, roller-skating, cycling and scooting are all generally impossible to do in a tiny back garden!